 It’s no mystery that I love VixSkin.
 In fact, my rave review of Vixen Creations’ VixSkin Johnny is the most popular post on my blog.
-The tl;dr is that the firm inner core and squishy silicone outer layer not only make it extremely realistic, but also gentle relative to standard single-density silicone while still being body-safe.
+The firm inner core and squishy silicone outer layer not only make it extremely realistic, but also gentle and body-safe.

-Naturally, sizing up and making the straight-shafted, 2″ thick Outlaw dildo my next VixSkin purchase was a no-brainer.
-Johnny is a meaty 1.75″ girth and curved dildo, which is great for G-spot stimulation, but I pretty much only ever use it for deep cervical stimulation.
+Sizing up and making the straight-shafted, 2″ thick Outlaw dildo my next VixSkin sex toy was a no-brainer.
+Johnny is a meaty 1.75″ thick, curved dildo, which is great for G-spot stimulation, but I pretty much only ever use it for deep, cervical stimulation.
 As such, I didn’t really care to try the pronounced head or curve of the VixSkin Maverick (also 8″ x 2″) or VixSkin Buck (6″ x 2″), and I wasn’t sure if the Buck would sometimes be too short.
 I wanted something long with a straight shaft.

 And gosh, I’m happy with that decision.
 When my VixSkin Outlaw first arrived, I was terrified letting it sink in just HOW big it is.
 I had taken the big end of the BMS Factory Swan Wand, which had a 2″ thick hump, but was relatively narrow beyond that.
 Outlaw is 2″ thick aaaallllll the way down.
-But it’s a very gentle 2″, and part of that has to do with it being straight-shafted.
+But it’s a very gentle 2″, in part because it’s squishy and in part because it’s straight-shafted.

-I was, in all honesty, surprised at how easily it popped in after Johnny (which I used as a warm-up toy) when I hadn’t even re-applied lube.
-Whereas Johnny yields some resistance and irritation when just the tip is inserted, Outlaw goes in smoothly, despite being bigger.
+I was, in all honesty, surprised at how easily it popped in after using Johnny as a warm-up toy.
+I hadn’t even re-applied lube!
+Johnny yields a little more resistance and irritation when I insert the tip because it’s bent and has an exaggerated head.
+Outlaw goes in smoothly, despite being bigger.

 Another thing that makes Outlaw surprisingly gentle is the thicker outer layer.
 Outlaw is fatter than Johnny, but squishier.
-The head is also pretty much all squish, so while 8.5″ length sounds excessive on paper (even to me), it’s in use a very yielding 8.5″.
-And if you can take a firm 1.75″ thick dildo (for example, the Tantus Cush O2), you can take the Outlaw’s girth.
-I believe in your orifice.
+The head is also pretty much all squish, so while 8.5″ length sounds excessive, it’s very yielding.
+If you can take a firm 1.75″ thick dildo (such as the Tantus Cush O2), you can probably take the Outlaw’s girth.

-Johnny’s curve means there’s a lot of pressure on my cervix and the front wall of my vagina (my A-spot), which has more potential to be painful during certain times of the month.
-Outlaw also delivers a lot of A-spot stimulation but the pressure is more uniformly spread and there’s more pressure on the wall behind my cervix.
-Less targeted, more general …but still very much intense.
+Johnny’s curve means there’s a lot of pressure on my cervix and the front wall of my vagina (my A-spot).
+This has more potential to be painful during certain times of the month.
+Outlaw also delivers a lot of A-spot stimulation, but the pressure is more uniformly spread and there’s more pressure on the wall behind my cervix than the front.
+It’s less targeted and more general, but still very much intense, in a different way.

 The bigger girth all the way down makes me come harder.
 There’s more resistance to clench around to induce each orgasm and once I get the ball rolling, the clenching is enough to perpetuate it.
 Clench, come, repeat.
 Back-to-back orgasms for way longer than I’ve experienced with Johnny, and without thrusting.
 WITHOUT.
 THRUSTING.
 The orgasms from Johnny are still rave-worthy, but I generally push it all the way in, hold it there while clenching, and give 2 or 3 thrusts when my plateau starts going down.
 I stay on the plateau of heaven for longer with the Outlaw, with much less effort.

 Also, let’s get real: I ADORED Johnny as my #1 dildo for the longest time, so nothing in this review is saying that Johnny isn’t great.
-It’s just that Outlaw is an even more fantastic for me: lengthy, cervix-oriented, and forgivingly thick, whereas Johnny is designed for G-spot stimulation (though Bandit would probably be my idea of perfection, more ideal for everyday use).
+It’s just that Outlaw is even more fantastic for me: lengthy, cervix-oriented, and forgivingly thick, whereas Johnny is designed for G-spot stimulation.
+Johnny is like my meat-and-potatoes for every day, while Outlaw is like my dessert.

-The only real complaint I have about the Outlaw is that it’s expensive, even for VixSkin.
-I totally get it– at 8.5″, it’s the longest dildo in the collection, it’s thick, and it demands more material.
+The only real complaint I have about the Outlaw is that at $110, it’s expensive, even for VixSkin.
+I totally get it; at 8.5″, it’s the longest dildo in the collection.
+It’s thick and it demands more material.
 If you’re sure you don’t need the length, the Lonestar is also straight-shafted with a minimally protruding head, but 6″ x 1 7/8″ and $10 less at SheVibe.